matrix-org/matrix-spec-proposals/proposals/3953-capability-dag.md

 #### Out of DAG API

-Given that the membership of users is entirely a the authority of the server, it makes more sense to take the oppertunity for profile, membership and use specific capability lookups to happen via an API that is out of channel (ie this information should not be encoded as room state at all).
+Given that the membership of users is entirely a the authority of the server, it makes more sense to take the opportunity for profile, membership and use specific capability lookups to happen via an API that is out of channel (ie this information should not be encoded as room state at all).
 This would make sense, until an associated server disappears from the room.
 If profile information is not part of the room state,